Travelling Yogini & International Teacher

 As soon as we got settled in Australia, I decided to start my own business.
 The freedom to choose my own working hours and organise things my way instead of fixing problems for others really appealed to me.

-I established Yoga Here & There and began teaching yoga classes and run workshops in the Fleurieu.
+I established Yoga Here & There and began teaching yoga classes and run workshops in the Fleurieu Peninsula, South Australia.

 In 2016, I graduated from the Institute for Integrative Nutrition® and became a Health Coach.
 This helped deepen my knowledge about the lifestyle choices available to lead a healthy and happy existence.
 By combining health coaching with my yoga experience, I help people living with chronic conditions by running especially developed Yoga & Health Coaching programs.

-Invited to teach as a lead teacher for Trimurti Yoga in Bali from 2016 till 2018, I gained a tremendous amount of experience on the educational side of the yoga business.
+Invited to run yoga teacher trainings for Trimurti Yoga in Bali from 2016 till 2018, I gained a tremendous amount of experience on the educational side of the yoga business.

 So in 2018, I took the big leap.
 With the blessing of my mentors from Trimurti Yoga and with the help of one of my best friend and soul mate Darja, I founded Yoga Here & There Teacher Trainings, providing teacher trainings in Bali and soon in other countries too.

 My purpose is to help others on their journey of discovery and adventure whilst enjoying my own life to the max.
-Though firmly grounded and graced with Dutch directness and a dry sense of humour, I approach life with authenticity and a down-to-earth spirituality that is fit for this fast-paced modern world.
+Though firmly grounded, graced with Dutch directness and a dry sense of humour, I approach life with authenticity and a down-to-earth spirituality that is fit for this fast-paced modern world.

-“I hope to cross paths with you and find out what we can learn from each other.”
+“I hope to cross paths with you and find out what you and I can learn from each other.”